Robert de Mowbray

+In 1095, Mowbray fled to Bamburgh Castle.
+Most of the visible fortifications were built later.

 Robert de Mowbray (died 1125), a Norman, was Earl of Northumbria from 1086 until 1095.
 Robert joined the 1088 rebellion against King William II on behalf of Robert Curthose, but was pardoned and later led the army that killed Malcolm III of Scotland at Alnwick.
 In 1095, he conspired to put Stephen of Aumale on the throne, was besieged by the king, and captured.
 As punishment, his marriage was dissolved and his lands confiscated, given to the new husband of his former wife, while Mowbray was imprisoned for life and later became a monk.

 Origin

 Robert was the son of Roger de Mowbray and nephew of Geoffrey de Montbray, bishop of Coutances.
 The family name, Mowbray, is an Anglicisation derived from Montbray in Manche, Normandy.

 Earldom of Northumbria

-Robert was made Earl of Northumbria after Aubrey de Coucy, the previous earl, decided that he no longer wished to remain in his post.
+Mowbray was made Earl of Northumbria after Aubrey de Coucy, the previous earl, decided that he no longer wished to remain in his post.
 Coucy was made earl in 1080 and, probably that same year, resigned his position and returned to Normandy, losing all of the lands that he held in England.
 He was not replaced until Robert was appointed in 1086.
-Robert joined his uncle, Geoffrey, in the failed rebellion of 1088 against William Rufus on behalf of Robert, duke of Normandy, but both were pardoned and Robert remained in his post as Earl of Northumbria.
+Mowbray joined his uncle, Geoffrey, in the failed rebellion of 1088 against William Rufus on behalf of Robert, duke of Normandy, but both were pardoned and Mowbray remained in his post as Earl of Northumbria.
 In November 1093, Malcolm III of Scotland invaded Northumbria for the second time since 1091, and attacked Alnwick.
-Robert de Mowbray raised an army and attacked the Scots taking them by surprise on 13 November (St Brice's Day).
+Mowbray raised an army and attacked the Scots, taking them by surprise on 13 November (St Brice's Day).
 In the ensuing Battle of Alnwick, Malcolm and his son Edward were slain.
 Earlier that same year, Geoffrey de Montbray died and Mowbray succeeded to his uncle's large estates, becoming one of the most powerful barons in the kingdom.
-Mowbray married in 1095 to Matilda, daughter of Richer de l'Aigle, and niece of Hugh d'Avranches, 1st Earl of Chester.
+Mowbray married in 1095 Matilda, daughter of Richer de l'Aigle, and niece of Hugh d'Avranches, 1st Earl of Chester.